 Are Hard Skills Important In The Sterile Processing Industry?

 Sterile processing is a critical aspect of modern healthcare delivery, ensuring that medical instruments and equipment are thoroughly cleaned and sterilized to prevent the spread of infections.
-As such, it is vital for sterile processing professionals to have the requisite knowledge and skills to perform their duties effectively and efficiently.
+As such, sterile processing professionals must have the requisite knowledge and skills to perform their duties effectively and efficiently.
 Hard skills, in particular, play a crucial role in this field, as they are the technical abilities and knowledge necessary to carry out the specific tasks associated with sterile processing.

 Hard skills in sterile processing can be broadly categorized into three main areas: technical skills, equipment skills, and knowledge skills.